valerioarvizzigno/homecraft_vertex/README.md

 ---USE THE HOME PAGE FOR BASE DEMO---

-Try a query like:
+Try queries like:

-"List the 3 top paint primers in the product catalog, specify also the sales price for each product and product key features.
+- "List the 3 top paint primers in the product catalog, specify also the sales price for each product and product key features.
 Then explain in bullet points how to use a paint primer".
 You can also try asking for related urls and availability --> leveraging private product catalog + public knowledge

-or: could you please list the available stores in UK
-or: could you please list the available stores in UK?
-Please also add the webpage on the website where to find store location
+- "could you please list the available stores in UK" --> --> it will likely use (crawled docs)

-or: Which are the ways to contact customer support in the UK?
-What is the webpage url for customer support? -->crawled docs
+- "Which are the ways to contact customer support in the UK?
+What is the webpage url for customer support?" --> it will likely use crawled docs

+- Please provide the social media account info from the company --> it will likely use crawled docs

+- Please provide the full address of the Manchester store in UK --> it will likely use crawled docs

-or: Could you please list my past orders?
-Please specify their total price --> Orders private data
+- Could you please list my past orders?
+Please specify their total price --> it will search into BigQuery order dataset

 ---FOR A DEMO OF FINE-TUNED MODEL USE "HOMECRAFT FINETUNED" WEBPAGE---